 18. Clean roof and gutters.
 Always remember safety first!
 Do not get on a ladder or roof without someone assisting you.
 For gutters, remove loose debris and note any damage caused by winter storms and inspect gutters to ensure all spikes, straps and clips are tightly fastened.
 Use a garden hose to flush debris from downspouts.
 For roofs, don’t let moss and algae get a foothold.
 Now is the perfect time to sprinkle moss and algae killer on the top roofline and let the next rain wash it down.
 For further assistance with roofing maintenance, repair and replacement, look into Neil Kelly’s Roofing services.

-19. Wash windows, inside & out, using a solution made from 1 part warm water to 1 part white vinegar.
-Don’t work in the direct sun – the solution will dry too fast & streak.
+19. Wash windows, inside & out, using a mild detergent.
+Use a squeegee or newspaper to avoid streaking.
 Rinse and dry the frames immediately to avoid damage.

 20. Check your central air-cooling unit to be sure operation is consistent with the recommendations of the unit’s manufacturer.
 Replace the filter in the forced-air system.
 Clean debris from the condenser or heat pump located outside.
 For further assistance with HVAC look into Neil Kelly’s Home Performance services.